 - When oven comes to temperature, pour the batter into tins.

 - Bake for 20 minutes at 450°F

 - Open door for 3 seconds and close it immediately

-- Turn temperature down to 350°F and bake for 10 more minutes or until sides of the muffin top are golden brown (this prevents them from collapsing)
+- Turn temperature down to 350°F and bake for 10 more minutes or until sides of the muffin top are golden brown

 - Remove from tins with a knife